Get E-Book

 console.log(module.exports.greet()); // 'hello'

-Works fine.
-But the moment you reassign exports, the two diverge:
+The moment you reassign exports, though, the two bindings diverge.

 exports = { greet: () => 'hello' };